Fi717/reading-notes/README.md

 #### Who I am
 My name is Fi.
 I am an architect and I wanted a new challange in my life so started learning code!
-Along with larning coding, my interest include:
+Along with learning coding, my interest include:

 - Tennis
 - Pottery